 This project has been funded with support from the European Commission.
-This publication reflects trie views only of the adultion, and the cannot be held responsible for any use which may be made of the information contained therein.
-This publication reflects the views only of the authors, and the Commission
+This publication reflects the views only of the authors, and the Commission Erasmus+ cannot be held responsible for any use which may be made of the information contained therein.